 WHAT THEN MAKES A CHURCH OR A PERSON EXCEPTIONAL?

 We do not become exceptional by simply saying, “I am going to be exceptional.”
-Neither are people exceptional because they are called of God.
-We are not exceptional because we are water baptized, or went to seminary, or finished Bible school.
-We are not exceptional because we speak in tongues or prophesy.
+Neither are people exceptional because they are called of God, and we are not exceptional because we are water baptized, or went to seminary, or finished Bible school.
+Also, we are not exceptional because we speak in tongues or prophesy.
 That is not to say these are not good.
 As we ask this question and look to see what make the Bible characters exceptional, we find one consistent link.
 They each had trouble, and were able to handle their trouble in a way that affected (salted) their worlds for the kingdom.

 NOT BIRTHED OUT OF FRUSTRATION